cansuyalcinn/Projects/Cancer Bioinformatics Research/network_centric_epistatic_evaluation_project/readme.md

+# Project Overview

-# This is a concise repository for the epistasis project codes.
-We experimented with many ideas, factors and parameters.
+### This is a concise repository for [The Epistasis project codes](https://gitlab.com/cansuyalcin/projects_portfolio/-/tree/master/Cancer%20Bioinformatics%20Research "Research").
+Codes can be found in the [link](https://gitlab.com/cansuyalcin/projects_portfolio/-/tree/master/Cancer%20Bioinformatics%20Research "Research")

+In this project we experimented with many ideas, factors and parameters.
 A lot of them are not relevant for the final paper.
 This version of the project contains the latest analyzes made so far.

-## The project involves evaluation of mutual exclusivity methods: Discover, Discover_strat, Fisher's Exact Test, MEGSA, MEMO and WExT.
+### The project involves evaluation of mutual exclusivity methods: Discover, Discover_strat, Fisher's Exact Test, MEGSA, MEMO and WExT.
 The results from these methods include pairwise mutual exclusivity p-values.
 Based on them, we apply our network centric epistatic evaluation.

-### Structure
+# Structure of the Project

 #### 1. mutex_data: Includes all the input data such as mutual_exclusivity files, MLA files, PPI files etc. "{method}_mutation_filtered_ep_data" folder contains the MEX files.